-Have we become an ageist society?
+Have we become Ageist Britain?
 One report recently published shows that over a third of British people have felt neglected or invisible by society after turning 50.

 - The report reveals 36% of over 50’s don’t think brands advertise to their age and 21% don’t think magazines represent their age